 van·guard [van-gahrd] noun 1. the forefront in any movement, field, activity, or the like.
 2. the leaders of any intellectual or political movement.

-So, this is the part where I’m supposed to convince you that I know what I’m talking about… The thing is, the more I learn and experience, the more I become aware of how little I (and we, really) know for certain about humans and work.
+I started this blog because my friends and family got tired of listening to me opine about all things people and organization related.
+And I guess this is the part where I’m supposed to convince you that I know what I’m talking about… The thing is, the more I learn and experience, the more I become aware of how little I (and we, really) know for certain about humans and work.
 So instead, let me tell you what interests me:

-- Organizations as social systems
+- Organizations as complex systems

 - How organizations and individuals can cope and thrive in the face of complexity and information overload